keithbarrett/Mac/README.md

 # Mac
 Utilities and Scripts usefile for Macs

+# DisableMacServices.sh
-# *DisableMacServices.sh* - What I use to disable unecessary Mac OS services that are consuming resources.
+What I use to disable unecessary Mac OS services that are consuming resources.